Manoja-Reddy7/Todo-Stremlit-app/README.md

 Features:
 ================================
-Add Tasks: Quickly add new tasks to your todo list.
+1.Add Tasks: Quickly add new tasks to your todo list.
-Edit Tasks: Modify existing tasks as needed.
+2.Edit Tasks: Modify existing tasks as needed.
-Delete Tasks: Remove tasks that are no longer necessary.
+3.Delete Tasks: Remove tasks that are no longer necessary.
 Streamlit Interface: User-friendly interface powered by Streamlit.